-Lords completes further scrutiny of Non-Domestic Rating Bill
+Lords concludes examination of Non-Domestic Rating Bill

 The Non-Domestic Rating Bill is a government bill that would make changes to business rates.
 It would reduce the time between property revaluations, impose a duty on businesses to notify the Valuation Office Agency (VOA) of changes that could affect a property’s rateable value, and introduce rates reliefs for improvements to property and heat networks.